 The Ph.D. program at Berkeley is designed for students interested in pursuing advanced study and conducting original research in Economics.
 The Ph.D. degree is awarded in recognition of the recipient's qualifications as a general economist and of the ability to make scholarly contributions in fields of specialization.

 In advancing to the Ph.D. degree, students pass through two major stages:

 - Preparation for candidacy typically takes two to three years.
 During the first two semesters, students take courses to achieve competence in econometric methods, methods of economic history and fundamentals of microeconomic and macroeconomic theory.
 During the next two years, students prepare for examination in two fields of specialization of their choosing, prepare a dissertation prospectus, and take an oral examination.
 When these steps are completed, students are advanced to candidacy.

 - Completion of a dissertation after advancing to candidacy typically takes one to two years.
 The dissertation must be based on original research and represent a significant contribution to the body of Economic knowledge.

 The entire process takes approximately five to six years, although some students are able to complete the program in less time.
 Below is an overview of the program requirements by year and other pertinent information.

-The Social Sciences Graduate Diversity Office provides students helpful resources, links, and tools for successfully completing the Ph.D. in Economics.
+The UC Berkeley College of Letters & Science provides students helpful resources, links, and tools for successfully completing the Ph.D. in Economics.

 Graduate Office Address: